trhallam/segysak/contributing.rst

 You can submit fixes to the documentation pages completely online without having to download and install anything:

-* On each documentation page, there should be an "Improve This Page" link at the very top.
+* On each documentation page, there should be an "edit on Github" link at the very top.
 * Click on that link to open the respective source file (usually an `.rst` file in the `doc` folder) on Github for editing online (you'll need a Github account).